tombrille/svelteplot/src/routes/marks/axis/+page.md

 ## AxisX

-You can explicitly add an x axis using the `AxisX` mark component:
+You can explicitly add an x axis using the `AxisX` mark component.
+Here we're using two AxisX marks for two layers of ticks

 ```svelte live
 <script>